Skip to main content

 Golden-crowned kinglet

-The Pine Bush regularly conducts several research and monitoring projects, including on birds.
-Bird banding happens during fall migration, when ornithologists fit a small, individually numbered tag to the leg or wing of a bird to keep track of its movements.
-Anyone who catches the banded birds will be able to pull up the data.
+The preserve regularly conducts research and monitoring projects, including on birds.
+Bird banding happens during fall migration when ornithologists fit a small, individually numbered tag to a bird's leg or wing to keep track of its movements.
+Anyone who catches the banded birds can access the data.

 Other monitoring projects include: temporal changes in the bird community, bird productivity and survival as a means of assessing habitat quality, acoustic monitoring of nocturnal migration of birds, and Prairie warbler movements during the non-breeding season.